Promotion 'could be worth £75m' to city

 "We'd hope to see local, independent businesses benefitting from Cardiff's promotion in similar ways and continuing to build on the many fantastic assets that our capital city has to offer."

-Should Cardiff win promotion on Sunday, it will be the second time the club has graced the Premier League having spent one season there in 2013-14.
+Cardiff's draw with Reading was enough to clinch second spot in the Championship table after rivals Fulham were beaten by Birmingham.

-If they fail to beat Reading and Fulham win against Birmingham to claim automatic promotion, then the Bluebirds will have to rely on the play-offs to return to the top flight.
+It is the second time the Bluebirds have graced the Premier League - having spent one season there in 2013-14.